LucHermitte/lh-cpp/doc/lh-cpp-readme.txt

 *(bg):dox_group*                     Name of the doxygen group.
 *(bg):[{ft}_]dox_author_tag*         Name of the tag to use: ["author"]/"authors" *(bg):[{ft}_]dox_author*             Name(s) of the author(s).

+*(bg):[{ft_}]template_expand_doc* is a boolean option (default: 1)
+    Tells whether embedded documentation (as comments) shall be generated when template-files are expanded.
+    Used by:
+    - the template-file {rtp}/template/cpp/internals/function-comment.template
+    - the template-file {rtp}/template/cpp/internals/formatted-comment.template

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
                                                             *C++_options*